DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 platforms, because the latter mint DOIs, allow versioning and are publicly funded for long-term access.
-GitHub, Figshare, and Mendeley Data are examples of commercial enterprises with business cases in the background, which exploit taxpayer-funded research results.
+GitHub, Figshare, and Mendeley Data are examples of commercial enterprises with business cases in the background, which leverage research results.
 Besides the aforementioned metadata standards, it is advisable to document source code, e.g., using MarkDown (with Doxygen tooling).
 Metadata and citations play a role in beneficial tools like PIDgraph,